Interested in losing weight and feeling generally healthier overall but don’t want to spend hundreds on a selection of fancy, pressed juices?

 How To Take Apple Juice

 Ideally choose organic, cloudy apple juice or use fresh apples and press them at home.
 Dilute the juice to 50% apple juice and 50% water.
 It’s usually recommended that you have a juice at 2 hour intervals but you can also drink the apple juice in place of regular meals or whenever you start to feel hungry.
-You should drink plain water alongside the fruit juice as well.
+You should be drinking plain water alongside the fruit juice as well.

-Can I include anything else?
+Can I include anything else in my apple juice diet?

 If you’re feeling far too hungry or your stomach is hurting then it’s ok to include some fresh fruit or veg during an apple juice cleanse.
 Other pressed juices or vitamin shots are a great addition to the apple juice, especially green juices.
+All provide a lot of nutrients.

 After your 1-3 days of not eating your stomach will have shrunk slightly in size and jumping right back into eating regular meals isn’t a great idea.
 Start slow and gradual.
 A small salad or bowl of soup is great to start with and slowly build up from there.
-Fresh, homecooked food is best and eat small, frequent meals rather than a huge feast.
+Fresh, homecooked food packled with nutrients is best and eat small, frequent meals rather than a huge feast.
 Make sure you stick to really basic food for a week or so after the fast to really appreciate the benefits from it.

 You’ll likely find that after this you’ll be craving that sugar and junk food less and less.
 This helps get you into good healthy habits that last long term and this is ultimately the key to living a healthy life and sustainable weight loss program.